meghnalal/4meggy/README.md

 ### 🟩 Process Fix
 - I revoke the key so it gets rotate immediately
-- Delete history with gilab filter
+- Delete history with gilab filter or other similar tool
-- I normally have pre-commit catch secrets before commiting them
+- I normally have pre-commit catch secrets before commiting them so implement that if not there
 - Heads up to the team who generated that token since other team may be effected

 ---